Robert Žulj

-Robert Žulj ([ʒuʎ]; born 5 February 1992) is an Austrian professional footballer who plays as a midfielder or forward for LASK.
+Robert Žulj ([ʒuʎ]; born 5 February 1992) is an Austrian professional footballer who plays as a midfielder or forward for Thai League 1 club Buriram United.

 Career

 Greuther Fürth

 In July 2014, Žulj joined Greuther Fürth from Red Bull Salzburg.

 Žulj finished the 2016–16 season, scoring 8 goals and contributing 9 assists in 32 league matches.
 In June 2017, he announced he had decided not to renew his contract at Greuther Fürth.
 In his time at the club, he made a total of 85 appearances in the 2.
 Bundesliga, scoring 19 goals and contributing 14 assists.

 1899 Hoffenheim

 Days after announcing his decision to leave Greuther Fürth, Žulj signed a three-year contract with TSG 1899 Hoffenheim.

 Loan to Union Berlin

 In August 2018, he joined 1.
 FC Union Berlin on loan for the 2018–19 season.

 VfL Bochum

 On 15 January 2020, VfL Bochum announced the capture of Žulj on a three-year deal.